ryhkml/tasks-server/README.md

     }
     ```

-If there is more than one certificate, you can use multiple certificates in one file
+If there are multiple certificates, you can include them all in a single file:

 ```txt
 -----BEGIN CERTIFICATE-----